 Disable All Read Receipts

 To completely protect your privacy while using social media, you should turn off all read receipts.
-These are notifications that let your friends and family know that you have acknowledged and read their messages.
+These are notifications that let your friends and family know that you have received and read their messages.

 Wanting to have a little bit of space isn’t the end of the world.
 By turning off your read receipts you are allowing yourself to have some private time without the worry of others thinking you are ignoring their messages.